PyPSA/efuels-server/README.md

 ### Data

 This uses the same data as <https://model.energy/>, see the [WHOBS-server repository](https://github.com/PyPSA/whobs-server).

+### Regenerate default assumptions

+The basic assumptions in `defaults-initial.csv` are added to by the script `generate_defaults.py`, which adds assumptions from the [trace repository](https://github.com/euronion/trace) and [technology-data repository](https://github.com/PyPSA/technology-data) (which is in turn largely based on the [Danish Energy Agency's Technology Data](https://ens.dk/en/our-services/projections-and-models/technology-data)).
+The CSV `defaults.csv` is an output of this script and should not be modified.
+All modifications should be make in `defaults-initial.csv`.

+To run the script do:

+`python generate_defaults.py`

 ## Run server locally on your own computer